mentionthewar/HMRC-Data/README.md

 All items in the dataset by county (tab separated)

-The remaining data on about 100,000 of the objects. (# separated)
+All items in the dataset with IDs and contact details (# separated)

 (HMRC helpfully maintain these in separate tables but the description field is common to both)